 For a party to obtain equitable estoppel against a government entity, it must show that a "duly authorized" representative of the government entity made affirmative representations, that such representations were made to induce the plaintiff's reliance thereon, and that the plaintiff actually and justifiably relied thereon to its detriment.
 Casa DiMario, Inc. v.
 Richardson, 763 A.2d 607 (R.I.
 2000).
 See also El Marocco Club, Inc. v.
 Richardson, 746 A.2d 1228, 1234 (R.I.
 2000) ("key element of an estoppel is intentionally induced prejudicial reliance.") (internal citation omitted).
 However, "neither a government entity nor any of its representatives has any implied or actual authority to modify, waive, or ignore applicable state law that conflicts with its actions or representations."
-See Romano, at 39-40.8
+See Romano, at 39-40.

-While the Division may not have included specific information in its tax booklet regarding the time limits on requesting a refund, there was no showing by the Taxpayers that the Division made affirmative representations to the Taxpayers to induce reliance thereon regarding their late request for a refund.
+There was no showing by the Taxpayers that the Division made affirmative representations to the Taxpayers in the tax instructions to induce reliance thereon regarding their late request for a refund.
 Furthermore, the Division cannot waive the applicable tax return refund law.
 Equitable estoppel arguments relating to the late filing of personal income tax refund requests have been previously rejected by the Division.
 See Tax Decision 2009-03 (March 23, 2009) and Tax Decision 1995-21 (September 19, 1995).
-There is no basis in law for the Taxpayers' argument that the Division's failure to give advance notice to them regarding statutory time limits on refunds somehow breached the Division's legal duty.
+There is no basis in law for the Taxpayers' argument that the Division's failure to give advance notice in the instructions to them regarding statutory time limits on refunds somehow breached the Division's legal duty.

 In addition, equitable principles are not applicable to administrative proceedings.
 See Nickerson v.
 Reitsma, 853 A.2d 1202 (R.I.
 2004) (Supreme Court vacated a Superior Court order that vacated an agency sanction on equitable grounds).